 “My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will” (Matthew 26:39).

 Satan is our persecutor and accuser before our God.
-Remember when he asked permission to test Job taking all that he possessed, even his family.
+Remember when he asked permission to test Job, taking all he possessed, even his family.
 He afflicted Job miserably.
 He urged Job to curse God.

 "Then Satan went out from the presence of the Lord and smote Job with sore boils from the sole of his foot to the crown of his head.
 And he took a potsherd to scrape himself while he was sitting among the ashes" (Job 2:7).